 Inheritance: Inheritance of spouses and direct descendants are not taxed in Slovenia.
 Other heirs are liable to inheritance tax and the applicable progressive rates vary depending on the relationship between the donor and the recipient, and the value of the property.

-Residents: Residents are taxed on their worldwide income at progressive rates, from 16% to 41%.
+Residents: Residents are taxed on their worldwide income at progressive rates, from 16% to 50% for 2014.

 Tenant Security: If the contract is for a definite period of time, the landlord has no obligation to renew the contract.
 If there has been no renewal 30 days before contract expiration, the tenant has to vacate the apartment at the day of expiration.